Our dangerous ideas also happen to be very practical

 Our rural arts and activist conference

-What’s that?
-The 2019 FreeHand Forum is a deep focus on the extraordinary power of the arts to positively impact our justice system and the opioid crisis taking lives and hurting our rural communities and towns.
+What's Art Got to Do With It?
+Is a deep focus on the extraordinary power of the arts to positively impact our justice system and the opioid crisis taking lives and hurting our rural communities and towns.

 Artist development workshops